 - Garage Floor Drain – Handles runoff from vehicles or snow melt.

 Each of these drains can experience similar blockages, but their drainage systems may require different cleaning techniques.
+If you are looking for a new sump pump look into this article by Bob Villa.

 Why Quick Action Matters